microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/README.md

 ```

 ## Reference
-If you find our paper and repo useful, please cite our papers.
+If you find our papers and repo useful, please cite our papers.
 Thanks!

 ```
 @article{zhang2019view,